naragurgel/workout_prescription/README.md

  - The website will prioritize intuitive navigation and clear communication of workout instructions.
 The simplicity of the design ensures a user-friendly interface, allowing users to easily navigate and engage with their workout plans without distractions.

-### Colors
+### Colours

-- Color scheme predominantly consisting of tons of black, green and white.
+- Colour scheme predominantly consisting of tons of black, green and white.
 The use of black provides a sense of professionalism, green refreshing and energetic touch, symbolizing growth and vitality, aligning with the health and wellness focus of the website.
 White is promoting a visually calming experience.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/112e6367-cb1a-4b05-ae5c-b7704753d51c)